-In 2022, the Committee targeted the CEO's base salary below the 25th percentile of the CEOs of the Company's airline peer group identified below.
+In 2023, the Committee targeted the CEO's base salary below the 25th percentile for base salary of the chief executive officers in the airline peer group identified below.
 The Committee may decide to set the CEO's salary above or below that percentile after considering other relevant factors.
 The CEO's compensation arrangements are generally structured so that he or she has the opportunity to earn total direct compensation up to approximately the 50th percentile of the target total direct compensation of peer companies' chief executive officers if the applicable annual and long-term incentive targets are reached, and to surpass the 50th percentile if those targets are exceeded.